 The Purge: Deconstructed Trope.
 One of the Sandin kids lets a stranger into their house because he really looks like he is in trouble.
 As a result of doing the morally right thing, horror ensues.

 The shining examples in Reservoir Dogs.
 Honor may just be a Tarantino thing.
 In the most prominent example in the film Mr. Orange tells Mr. White he is in fact a cop, despite knowing that he would be killed.
 He waited until after the police showed up.
 He actually managed to preserve his honor by performing his duty as a cop and was suicidally sincere with a man who just saved his life under false pretenses.
-If that isn't honor, I don't know what is.

 Captain Miller's decision to let the German sniper live in Saving Private Ryan.
 Dumbass move with a capital D. But later, when Miller explains why he chooses Compassion Over Reason, you "almost" understand why he did it.